brunoasm/usnps_to_nexus/README.md

 In the NEXUS file produced, population will be appended to sample name, separated by underline.
 In BEAUTi, this can be used to quickly set populations by using button **GUESS**.

 ## Output
-The program outputs a nexus file to the directory where it is called, named according to the input file.
+The program outputs a nexus file to the directory in which it is called, with same base name as input file.
 If any alignment column has more than 2 alleles, a warning is given and this column is ommited from output.
 N's and -'s are converted to ? in the output.

 ## Example
 ```bash
 python unlinked_snps_to_nexus.py my_file.unlinked_snps -p pop_table.csv
 ```